tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

--h, --help                            show this help message and exit -u USER, --user USER                  Administration username -p PASSWORD, --password PASSWORD      Administration password or "prompt" -P, --change-password		      Allow changing password (to one stated in the *listOfMiners.csv*) -c, --check                           Dry run sans writes -i, --ignore                          No halt on errors
+-h, --help                            show this help message and exit -u USER, --user USER                  Administration username -p PASSWORD, --password PASSWORD      Administration password or "prompt" --change-password		      Allow changing password (to one stated in the *listOfMiners.csv*) -c, --check                           Dry run sans writes -i, --ignore                          No halt on errors
 ====================================  ============================================================